Skip to Content

 how to wean night feedings - mom breastfeeding baby in the middle of the night

-But for parents who are up 3, 4, 5 or more times feeding their baby in the middle of the night or offering a dream feed, long after the fourth trimester, the tenderness is quickly stripped away and exhaustion takes over.
+But for parents who are up 3, 4, or more times feeding their baby in the middle of the night, those tender night feeds quickly turn into exhaustion and desperation for them to end.

 Some babies will automatically drop night feedings on their own, while others may need a little help.
-Here’s how you can gently wean night feedings with your baby so everyone can sleep longer stretches at night!
+Whether your baby takes breast milk or formula, here’s how you can gently wean overnight feeds so everyone can get better sleep.

 wean night feedings - dad happily bottle feeding baby at night in dark room